G1.9 Working With Service Providers

 Introduction

-Effective ongoing communication and collaboration between the SSW and Department for Community Based Services (DCBS) service providers are imperative to strengthen assessment, inform decision-making, and provide support to children and families which ensures safety, permanency, and well-being.
-Ongoing communication and collaboration among service providers also ensure coordination and efficiency in service provision to families.
+Effective ongoing communication and collaboration between the SSW and Department for Community Based Services (DCBS) service providers are imperative to strengthen assessment, inform decision-making, provide support to children and families, and ensure coordination and efficiency in service provision, thereby promoting safety, permanency, and well-being.

 Practice Guidance